-- "Board" refers to our board of directors; - "common stock" are to our Class A common stock and our Class B common stock, collectively; - "East Asset Management" are to East Asset Management, LLC, a Delaware limited liability company; - "East Management Services" are to East Management Services, LP, a Delaware limited partnership; - "equity-linked securities" are to any securities of our company which are convertible into or exchangeable or exercisable for, common stock of our company; - "forward purchase agreement" are to an agreement that provides for the sale of the forward purchase securities to East Asset Management and its permitted transferees in a private placement that will close simultaneously with the closing of our initial business combination; - "forward purchase securities" are to the forward purchase shares and the forward purchase warrants; - "forward purchase shares" are to the shares of our Class A common stock to be issued pursuant to the forward purchase agreement; - "forward purchase unit" are to one forward purchase share and one-half of one forward purchase warrant; - "forward purchase warrants" are to warrants to purchase shares of our Class A common stock to be issued pursuant to the forward purchase agreement; - "forward transferees" are to any entity to which East Asset Management transfers any portion of its obligation to purchase the forward purchase securities under the forward purchase agreement; - "founder shares" are to shares of our Class B common stock initially purchased by our sponsor in a private placement prior to this offering, and the shares of our Class A common stock issued upon the conversion thereof as provided herein; - "initial stockholders" are to our sponsor and any other holders of our founder shares prior to this offering; - "JKLM Energy" are to JKLM Energy, LLC, a Delaware limited liability company; - "management" or our "management team" are to our officers; - "private placement warrants" are to the warrants to be issued to our sponsor in a private placement that will close simultaneously with the closing of this offering; - "public shares" are to shares of our Class A common stock sold as part of the units in this offering (whether they are purchased in this offering or thereafter in the open market);
+- "Board" refers to our board of directors; - "common stock" are to our Class A common stock and our Class B common stock, collectively; - "equity-linked securities" are to any securities of our company which are convertible into or exchangeable or exercisable for, common stock of our company; - "founder shares" are to shares of our Class B common stock initially purchased by our sponsor in a private placement prior to this offering, and the shares of our Class A common stock issued upon the conversion thereof as provided herein; - "initial stockholders" are to our sponsor and any other holders of our founder shares prior to this offering; - "JKLM Energy" are to JKLM Energy, LLC, a Delaware limited liability company; - "management" or our "management team" are to our officers; - "private placement warrants" are to the warrants to be issued to our sponsor in a private placement that will close simultaneously with the closing of this offering; - "public shares" are to shares of our Class A common stock sold as part of the units in this offering (whether they are purchased in this offering or thereafter in the open market); - "public stockholders" are to the holders of our public shares, including our initial stockholders and members of our management team and Board to the extent any of them purchases public shares, provided that each such initial stockholder's and individual's status as a "public stockholder" shall only exist with respect to such public shares; - "public warrants" are to our warrants sold as part of the units in this offering (whether they are purchased in this offering or thereafter in the open market) and to any private placement warrants or warrants issued upon conversion of working capital loans that are sold to third parties that are not initial purchasers or officers or directors (or permitted transferees) following the consummation of our initial business combination; - "specified future issuance" are to an issuance of a class of equity or equity-linked securities to specified purchasers that we may determine to make in connection with financing our initial business combination; - "sponsor" are to East Sponsor, LLC, a Delaware limited liability company, in which each of our officers and directors is or will be, directly or indirectly, a member; and

-- "public stockholders" are to the holders of our public shares, including our initial stockholders and members of our management team and Board to the extent any of them purchases public shares, provided that each such initial stockholder's and individual's status as a "public stockholder" shall only exist with respect to such public shares; - "public warrants" are to our warrants sold as part of the units in this offering (whether they are purchased in this offering or thereafter in the open market) and to any private placement warrants or warrants issued upon conversion of working capital loans that are sold to third parties that are not initial purchasers or officers or directors (or permitted transferees) following the consummation of our initial business combination; - "specified future issuance" are to an issuance of a class of equity or equity-linked securities to specified purchasers that we may determine to make in connection with financing our initial business combination; - "sponsor" are to East Sponsor, LLC, a Delaware limited liability company, in which certain of our officers and directors is or will be, directly or indirectly, a member; and - "warrants" are to our warrants, which include the public warrants as well as the private placement warrants.
+"warrants" are to our warrants, which include the public warrants as well as the private placement warrants.

-Each unit consists of one share of Class A common stock and one-half of one warrant for each unit purchased.
+Each unit consists of one share of Class A common stock and one-third of one warrant for each unit purchased.
 Each whole warrant entitles the holder thereof to purchase one share of our Class A common stock at a price of \$11.50 per share, subject to adjustment as described in this prospectus, and only whole warrants are exercisable.
 No fractional warrants will be issued upon separation of the units and only whole warrants will trade.
-Accordingly, unless you purchase at least two units, you will not be able to receive or trade a whole warrant.
+Accordingly, unless you purchase at least three units, you will not be able to receive or trade a whole warrant.